Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Installation

-You can copy and paste the above script into a new Tampermonkey Editor you can find on the Chrome store.
-This works for Chrome and Brave, presently.
+You can copy and paste the script above into a new Tampermonkey editor, which you can find in the Chrome Web Store.
+This works in both Chrome and Brave for now.

 Install Trello script